nguyen-gia-hien-tu/CS1XA3/Project01/README.md

     * The idea on how to ignore a directory with `find` command is from: https://stackoverflow.com/questions/2314643/how-can-i-get-find-to-ignore-svn-directories

 ## Feature 5: File Type Count
+* __Description:__
-* __Description:__ This feature asks the user to enter an extension and outputs the number of files in the repo folder and sub-folders with that extension
+    * This feature asks the user to enter an extension and outputs the number of files in the repo folder and sub-folders with that extension
+    * The feature will ignore `.git` directory
 * __Execution:__ Execute this feature by typing `5` when you are prompted with the statement `Enter the feature to be executed (this is Feature 1): `
 * __Reference:__
     * The idea on how to count files by extension is from: https://www.2daygeek.com/how-to-count-files-by-extension-in-linux/